jacobecox/templates/tailscale/versions/1.1.0/README.md

    <img src="images/connected.png" alt="connected" width="400"/>

-4. Try to connect to the httpbin workload using the Control Plane internal endpoint from you local machine.
+4. Try to connect to the httpbin workload using the Control Plane internal endpoint from your local machine.
 You can also complete this step by opening a web browser.

    Replace the $GVC with the one specified in the values.yaml file above.